WordPress Performance 2023

 Improve server response time

-Use current PHP and MySQL versions
+Use current PHP version

-Set up SSL certificate on the website
+Set up SSL certificate

 Reduce plugins on the website